jcouv/jcouv.github.io/_posts/2016-07-20-discrimination-in-jury-selection.md

 - Do black attorneys tend to reject black juries less, on average?
 - Do attorneys that keep blacks on their juries win their cases more, on average?
 - In an experiment, if you train some attorneys with this knowledge, do their win-rate improve?

+I want to mention some related problems which the episode illustrates: how to define and prove discrimination in a specific instance (rather than in the aggregate), and how people adjust their behavior to specific anti-discrimination rules (it's not clear that you can control/reduce discrimination in a monopoly service).